Dansando8/aic-104/reports/report.md

 # Data Aggregation

-## Preliminary analysis/preparation of aggregation
 ### Matching Inspection Numbers Across Datasets
-This step is important to get a better representation of the elevator data that is on the two data sets, so we assure that the predictions will be consitent.
-There might be missing data.
-Also, inspections without orders may represent errors in data entry or bad imports.
+To improve the consistency of predictions, this step focuses on obtaining a better representation of the elevator data from the two datasets.
+This includes addressing potential missing data.
+Additionally, inspections without associated orders may indicate data entry errors or import issues.

 ### Chronological Sorting of Datasets
-This step will allow to process and create new features that depend on time.
-In this case the model will have ease to predict with more accurancy and prevent lekeage.
+This step enables the processing and creation of time-dependent features, enhancing the model's predictive accuracy and preventing leakage.

 ### Combining Text Columns in Inspection Orders Dataset
-This would simplify to process the text processing with LPN.
-Also reduces redundancy.
+Simplifying text processing with LPN would reduce redundancy.

 ### Addressing Missing "RISK SCORE" Values
-Replaced missing values with median and then used scaler to normalize.
-This assures that the data is messured on the same scale.
+Missing values were imputed using the median, and subsequently, a scaler was applied for normalization.
+This process ensures that all data is measured on a consistent scale.

 ### Grouping Rare Categories in Inspection Outcome
-Group all categories with fewer than 500 observations in the Inspection Outcome variable into an "Other" category.
+Improved readability and model efficiency can be achieved by grouping smaller categories.
+While individually these categories might not significantly impact the overall analysis, their combined effect will provide a more comprehensive understanding.

 ### Standardizing the Inspection Type Variable
-Clean and standardize the Inspection Type variable in the Inspection Dataset.
+Standardize and clean the 'Inspection Type' variable within the Inspection Dataset.

-### Generating Dummy Variables for Inspection Dataset
-Create binary/dummy variables for the Inspection Outcome and Inspection Type columns while retaining the original text information.

 ## Aggregation of the Inspection Dataset